F5Networks/f5-azure-arm-templates/experimental/failover/same-net/via-api/n-nic/learning-stack/bigiq/README.md

 - F5 ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), f5-cloud-libs execution logs, recurring solution logs (failover, metrics, and so on), and more.
 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
 - See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.
+- All Azure ARM templates now allow you to deploy any public or private offer image from Azure marketplace.
+Specifying the offer URN in the customImageUrn parameter overrides the choices for bigIpVersion and imageName parameters.
+See the F5 Azure offer list here for a list of current offers: [Azure offer list](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-offer-list.yaml).
+NOTE: Not all versions of BIG-IP are supported with all templates.
+Check the supported versions matrix on each template README for a list of supported versions for that template.
 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
 - This template now supports associating Azure NIC IP configurations with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
 See [Traffic Group Configuration](#traffic-group-configuration) for instructions.
 - Persistence and connection mirroring are now supported in this template.
 It also supports mirroring of APM sessions.